Skip to main content

 For Docker, the execution command includes -e to pull in the credential set as an environment variable.

-docker run --rm -e GOOGLE_APPLICATION_CREDENTIALS=$CREDENTIALS elembio/bases2fastq bases2fastq gs://bucket/input gs://bucket/input -p 8 {options}
+docker run --rm -e GOOGLE_APPLICATION_CREDENTIALS=$CREDENTIALS elembio/bases2fastq bases2fastq gs://bucket/input gs://bucket/output -p 8 {options}

 1. Update the template command and execute Bases2Fastq as described in steps 2–5 of the execution instructions.